modelscope/agentscope/src/agentscope/web_ui/READEME.md

 ## An Example

-Run the following code in the root directory of this project after you setup configs in `exampels/conversation/conversation.py`:
+Run the following code in the root directory of this project after you setup the configs in `examples/conversation/conversation.py`:
 ```python
 as_studio exampels/conversation/conversation.py
 ```